cdl-saarland/uniana-artifact/README.md

 1. Run the divergence analysis tool (dacomp).
 The last script invocation will end with a rendering of the evaluation tables (Figure 5 and Figure 6).

-#### Get the Docker image
+#### Build the Docker image

 Download the workspace with the Dockerfile from: https://zenodo.org/record/4073724 Extract the archive and go to the extracted folder `popl_release`.

+You need to supplement two datasets to continue.
+The HeteroMark data folder and the LuxMark scene folder.
+Goto `benchmarks/Hetero_Mark` and follow the instructions in `download_data.sh`.
+Then, download the [LuxMark Scene Archive](https://github.com/LuxCoreRender/LuxMark/releases/download/luxmark_v4.0alpha0/scenes.tgz) and extract it into `benchmarks/LuxMark/`.

-There, run the following command to build the Docker image:
+You are now ready to build the Docker image.
+Run:

     bash ./docker_build.sh

 This process will build the Docker image and install some of the necessary Ubuntu packages.
-You only need to do this once (unless the Dockerfile was updated).
+You only need to do this once (unless the workspace folder changes on the host).

 ### Launch the Docker image